Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-07/02-anatomy/page-01.md

   text-align: center;
 }
 ```
-<span class="label label-info">NOTE:</span> CSS is not whitespace dependent.
+<span class="label label-info">Note</span> CSS is not whitespace dependent.
 In other words, you do not need to include extra lines between rules.
 However, this shown style increases readability of your code. _It's polite._

+There are three general ways to specify CSS style rules:

+1. Within the **style element** in an HTML document.
+2. As an **style attribute** within a element.
+3. In a separate **style document**, or “stylesheet.”